 One of my favourite moments from Alfred Hitchcock’s Psycho (1960) is not a typical choice considering the film’s many infamous scenes.
 Rather than showers, murders and other more memorable images, I particularly love a relatively bland scene later on in the film.
 It has narrative development in its eerie punch line but has little else on screen in terms of Hitchcock generally: it is perfunctory … Continue reading Horror’s Pleasure of Distance

 I have been lucky enough to have this year’s Halloween film, No Diggin’ Here – a film about M.R.
 James, Aldeburgh and A Warning To The Curious – premiered on the BFI’s website.
-It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly … Continue reading Short Film – No Diggin’ Here.
+It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly lucky for such an opportunity.
+A few weeks back, the … Continue reading Short Film – No Diggin’ Here.

 A few years back, whilst on holiday in Norfolk, I began exploring some of locations used for the BBC’s famous M.R.
 James adaptations, specifically for Lawrence Gordon Clark’s adaptation of A Warning To The Curious (1972).
-Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in … Continue reading Walking “A Warning To The Curious” (M.R.
+Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in the church at Happisburgh), on finding myself in Suffolk, I … Continue reading Walking “A Warning To The Curious” (M.R.
 James).

 While many British films take full advantage of the rural potential that “this spectered isle” can provide, there seems to be another sub-sect to this branch film, often finding its way into British horror cinema.
 Of course, this isn’t as clear cut as simply analysing films under the guise of “Rural Horror” or “Folk Horror” but there is a small batch of British horror films … Continue reading Films On The Strange British Coastline.